 For more than 80 years, SOM has explored the poetics of structure through examination, experimentation, and partnerships with artists.
 The MAK Center surveys this work as a cultural organization dedicated to challenging conventional notions of the relationship between architectural spaces and creative arts.

 Presented at the historic Schindler House in West Hollywood, the exhibition illustrates SOM’s multidisciplinary practice, past and present, and the way design and engineering can be integrated to achieve works of public art.
-Throughout various spaces in the house and garden, installations and conceptual visualizations will show the intricate connections between these disciplines.
+Throughout various spaces in the house and garden, installations and conceptual visualizations show the intricate connections between these disciplines.
 The exhibition comprises four components:

 - Scale and Form Pavilion: New to the traveling exhibition, this morphing, 27-foot-long pavilion hovers above the landscape on the grounds of the Schindler House.
 Suspended from aluminum trusses and braced with steel wires, the double-curved kinematic structure is made of hinged and stiffened wood panels.
 The form of the pavilion is inspired by the mathematical relationships between force and motion: it can be expanded or contracted into a version of the original geometry with minimal effort.